imalaiyke/Financial-Stocks-Analysis-Clustering-Analsyis/README.md

 # 📊 Financial Stock Analysis Project

+The objective of this project was to analyze stocks across different market segments to safeguard against risks that could make a portfolio vulnerable to losses.
+Stocks were grouped based on financial metrics, and insights were shared about the characteristics of each group.

 ## 📁 Files Contained in the Project:
 1. 📂 `stock_data.csv`
 2. 📂 `USL_Project_Financial_Stocks_Analysis.html`
 3. 📂 `USL_Project_Financial_Stocks_Analysis.ipynb`

----

-## 📝 About the Project

-### 💼 Financial Stock Analysis
-The objective of this project was to analyze stocks across different market segments to safeguard against risks that could make a portfolio vulnerable to losses.
-Stocks were grouped based on financial metrics, and insights were shared about the characteristics of each group.

 ---